Socialization with humans is an important part of ensuring your dog behaves around people, but what about other dogs?

 What Are the Benefits of a Doggy Daycare?

 - Socialization: One of the most important benefits of using a daycare facility for your dog is socialization.
-Not only will they be able to interact with other dogs in general, they’ll also get to meet different breeds, sizes, and ages throughout their stays.
-Dedicated staff ensure that rambunctious puppies don’t hassle older or smaller dogs so everyone can stay safe and have fun.
-It allows an “only dog” to get used to the smells, sights, and sounds of other dogs gradually and carefully, rather than the “feet first” approach of a park.
+Not only will they be able to interact with other dogs in general, but they’ll also get to meet different breeds, sizes, and ages throughout their stays.
+The dedicated staff ensures that rambunctious puppies don’t hassle older or smaller dogs so everyone can stay safe and have fun.
+It allows an “only dog” to get used to the smells, sights, and sounds of other dogs gradually and carefully rather than the “feet first” approach of a park.

-- Supervision: You can feel free to run errands, go to appointments, or work a full day without your dog feeling lonely.
+- Supervision: You can feel free to run errands, go to appointments, or work a full day without your dog feeling lonely or anxious.
 At a dog daycare facility, you won’t have to worry about coming home to accidents, a torn-up couch, or an upended garbage can.
 Your dog won’t have a chance to get up to mischief because they’ll be carefully supervised throughout their stay.

 - Security: Doggy daycare facilities are built specifically for dogs, and that means gates and doors that even the most mischievous pup can’t escape from.
 For any dog owner that’s had to frantically search the neighborhood because of an errant gate latch, that offers significant peace of mind.
 In the event of inclement weather, your dog won’t have to “hold it” or stay outside in the soaking rain, either - they’re escorted in and out, or brought to a specific indoor potty area, so they can do their business while staying dry and comfortable.